 The spirit of Annie Mae refused to die.
 Movies, documentaries, and books about the unsolved case continued to appear, and rumours continued to fly, in the press and on the Internet, about the involvement of AIM leaders in her execution.
 Then, at the end of March this year, there was an arrest and the promise of another.

 The man who is charged worked security for AIM; he would have been twenty-one in 1975.
 When arrested, he was homeless in Denver.
 The other suspect, still at large, would have been about the same age.
 If these two men are convicted and go to jail for the murder of Annie Mae, will it be justice?
-Will it be enough for the family, for friends, for the legion of women like me who are compelled to speak and to work for native people because Annie Mae’s refusal to be silenced cost her her life?
+Will it be enough for the family, for friends, for the legion of women like me who are compelled to speak and to work for Indigenous people because Annie Mae’s refusal to be silenced cost her her life?

 Help keep Canada’s stories strong and free